Dovydas Neverauskas: Charros de Jalisco

 On November 2, 2023, Neverauskas was drafted by the Long Island Ducks in the Ghost Hounds dispersal draft.
-On February 23, 2024, prior to the start of the ALPB season, Neverauskas signed with the Charros de Jalisco of the Mexican League (LMB).
+On February 23, 2024, prior to the start of the ALPB season, Neverauskas signed with the Charros de Jalisco of the Mexican Baseball League (LMB), making him the first Lithuanian player in the league.
 In 34 appearances for Jalisco, he compiled a 1–3 record and 5.81 ERA with 17 strikeouts across 31 innings pitched.
 Neverauskas was released by the Charros on April 3, 2025.
-However, he re-signed with Jalisco on May 18.
+However, he returned to Jalisco on May 17.
+In 13 games (11 starts) he threw 48 1/3 innings, going 2–2 with a 5.96 ERA with more walks (27) than strikeouts (24).
+On February 17, 2026, Neverauskas was released by the Charros.

+Lithuania

+Neverauskas pitched and played first base for the Lithuania national team in the 2025 European Baseball Championship.
+He had a 3.86 ERA in two games pitching and batted 2-for-5 with a double as the team lost all four of its games.
+He also pitched for BK Vilnius in the Lithuania Baseball Association in 2024 and 2025.